EricssonResearch/dnt/doc/notification.md

 ## Message formats

-Each component of R2DTWO reports its state in the notification message in a specific structure First, the object-specific JSON messages are described, then the notification messages themselves.
+Each component of DNT reports its state in the notification message in a specific structure First, the object-specific JSON messages are described, then the notification messages themselves.

 ### Object report JSONs